Lot-et-Garonne: History

 Lot-et-Garonne is one of the original 83 departments created on 4 March 1790, as a result of the French Revolution.
 It was created from part of the province of Guyenne and Gascony; originally the territory of the ancient county of Agenais constituted nearly the whole.

 The southeastern part of the original department (the former cantons of Auvillar, Montaigu-de-Quercy and Valence) was separated from it in 1808 to become a part of the newly created department of Tarn-et-Garonne.

 Geography

 Lot-et-Garonne is part of the current region of Nouvelle-Aquitaine and is surrounded by the departments of Lot, Tarn-et-Garonne, Gers, Landes, Gironde, and Dordogne.

 The north of the department is composed of limestone hills.
 Between Lot and Garonne, there is a plateau carved by many valleys.
 In the west of the department, the Landes forest is planted in sand.
-It's composed of maritime pines.
+It is composed of maritime pines.
 Between the forest and Agen, there is the Albret, a very hilly country.

 Principal towns

 The most populous commune is Agen, the prefecture.
-As of 2019, there are 5 communes with more than 7,000 inhabitants:
+As of 2019, there are five communes with more than 7,000 inhabitants: